-Using your YubiKey on iOS is very similar to using it on your desktop or laptop computer.
-After connecting the YubiKey to your device with the appropriate adapter, you can short press (1 second) or long press (3+ seconds) to activate the credential in slot 1 and slot 2 on the YubiKey respectively.
+When using the YubiKey as an touch-triggered OTP device, the experience on iOS is very similar to using it on your desktop or laptop computer.
+After connecting the YubiKey to your device, you can short press (1 second) or long press (3+ seconds) to activate the credential in slot 1 and slot 2 on the YubiKey respectively.

 Testing the YubiKey on iOS